ptruman/diab/README.md

 -- You may already have piHole (or other DNS tool) configured to securely talk to another DNS service, i.e. OpenDNS via DNSCrypt
 - Run your own VPN (i.e. WireGuard) to secure your mobile device traffic (which means access to your piHole server when roaming!)
 -- You want to use the "Always-On" and "Block connections without VPN" options on your mobile
-- *Don't* want to operate a "public" facing DNS service, that you need to connect to your VPN....
+- *Don't* want to make your DNS/piHole "public" facing (anyone might find/use it!)
-- *Don't* want a mobile device to report "No internet connection" when using restricted DNS
+- Just make it all look seamless!

 If you want to setup your own Linux, OMV, Docker, Traefik and piHole box - read our article [https://site.gothtech.co.uk/articles/omv-portainer-traefik-letsencrypt](here).